 We proposed to develop a comprehensive method for detection of infectious diseases of dogs, taking the guesswork out of determining which tests to use for diagnosis, and potentially improving disease surveillance because of the comprehensive nature of the test.
 This method takes advantage of the amount of data that can be generated with next-generation sequencing (NGS) but will be performed in a way to keep costs down and maintain adequate turn-around time for diagnostic use.
 Continue reading “Research Update CHF 02553 EY2: Targeted Next Generation Sequencing Panel for Comprehensive Testing of Vector-borne Pathogens”

 This study involved the evaluation of canine lymphoma biopsy specimens for the presence of tumor-associated abnormalities associated with four key cancer-associated genes (MYC, BCL6, BCL2, and TP53).
 In a subset of human lymphoma patients, cancer cells show structural rearrangements of MYC, BCL2, and/or BCL6, meaning that the normal organization of the gene has become disrupted in the tumor.
 Human lymphomas also frequently show DNA sequence mutations in the TP53 tumor suppressor gene.
 The presence of these abnormalities, alone and particular in combination, has been shown to be predictive of a poor response to standard treatment modalities in human lymphoma patients, and provides powerful opportunities to predict prognosis in newly diagnosed patients.
 Continue reading “Research Update CHF 02317 Final: The Role of Complex Translocations Associated with TP53 Somatic Mutations for Aiding Prognosis of Canine Diffuse Large B-Cell Lymphoma”

-During the first year that the project has been active, we have made progress toward our objectives.
+During the first 18 months of the trial, we have made progress toward our objectives.
 The project goals have not been modified.